Vincenzo1304/project-work/README.md

 1. Create a Git repository named project-work.
 2. Inside the repository, include:
+    - A Python script named Problem.py which generates the problem through the class constructor and the baseline solution.
-    - A Python file named s<student_id>.py.
+    - A Python file named s<student_id>.py that contains a function named solution(p:Problem) which receives as input an instance of the class Problem which generates the problem.
     - A folder named src/ containing all additional code required to run your solution.
     - A TXT file named base_requirements.txt containing the basic python libraries that you need to run the code to generate the problem.

 ### Main File Requirements (s<student_id>.py)

-1. Define a class responsible for generating the problem and storing the best solution found.
+1. Import the class responsible from Problem.py for generating the problem in your code.
-2. Implement a method called solution() that returns the optimal path in the following format:
+2. Implement a method called solution() to place in s<student_id>.py that returns the optimal path in the following format:
 ```python
 [(c1, g1), (c2, g2), …, (cN, gN), (0, 0)]
 ```